 Recruitment of staff is likely to be a fairly frequent occurrence in an OSCAR service, so it makes sense to have a well-organised process that attracts the right staff and effectively screens out potentially inappropriate people.

-The Vulnerable Children Act sets out clear requirements for background checking applicants.
+The Children's Act sets out clear requirements for background checking applicants.
 This is summarised in our staff risk assessment form , which is a useful starting point for getting ready to recruit.

 Read more about the recruitment process, including employment agreements.